maxzhang686/jsnote/README.md

 ***
 ## 5. A Closer Look at Functions
-- Different way of creating Funciton
+- Different way of creating Function
 - Anonymous Function (匿名函数)
-- Callback Function & funcion in funcion
+- Callback Function & function in function
 - Default Arguments & Rest Operator
 - bind() & more